Find answers to your burning questions about the Kinkonauts about these topics!

 I’m interested in trying improv.
 How do I start?

 First of all, that’s awesome and so are you!
 We might be biased, but we think everyone should try improv!
+It’s an incredible welcome and supportive craft.

 - We suggest starting with Intro to Improv Part I, which is a four-week class designed for complete beginners to explore the foundations in a supportive environment!